-Heading to college or starting a new year of high school can be difficult enough without extra financial pressure, so Black Friday is the perfect time to buy a new laptop.
-Head to the stores on November 25 and you'll find the best laptops for students at surprisingly low prices.
+Heading to college or starting a new year of high school can be difficult enough without extra financial pressure, so we've put together our guide to the best laptops for students to help you make the right choice.

 If you're not familiar with the best student laptops, though, it can be hard to know what to buy – which is why we've crunched the numbers to reveal which nine laptops can handle the rigors of academic life.

 Scour our list and you'll find laptops with processors that can handle essay-writing, creative work and multi-tasking.
 We've tested machines with huge batteries – perfect for tackling a long day of lectures.
 Elsewhere we've picked out portables with great displays and speakers for watching movies and box sets, and some have beefy Nvidia graphics for gaming and esports.

 Our selections also include lightweight machines for campus transport, notebooks with great webcams for video calls, and rigs with top-notch keyboards and loads of ports.
 The list includes laptops for every budget, which is critical when you need kit that doesn't cost the earth.
 Combine that with the brilliant student laptop deals out there and you're bound to find the perfect student laptop at a reduced price.

 There's no shortage of student tech advise elsewhere, either: explore our advise on the best MacBooks for students or best tablets for students, and if you need some more specialized kit, there's our best laptops for coding and programming and best laptops for photo editing guides too.

 Apple now sells two varieties of MacBook Air.
 Both remain superb, but the updated M2 model delivers loads of upgrades.